Jacalz/sparta/README.md

 ## Downloads

 Please visit the [release page](https://github.com/Jacalz/sparta/releases) for the downloading the latest release.
-Versions for Linux, MacOS and Windows are available, with an Android version coming in the future.
+Versions for Linux, MacOS and Windows are available, with an Android version possibly coming in the future.

 ## Contributing

 Contributions are strongly appreciated.
 Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable doing.
 We as a community can strive towards making this project even better.
 If you want to contribute code, the folder structure below will hopefully help you know where to start looking.

+### TODO
+- [ ] Create a custom widget for displaying exercises in a more pleasant way.
+- [ ] Add the option to delete individual exercises.
+- [ ] Add import of gpx files from smart training watches and other training equipment.
+- [ ] An about page with logo, name and version number.
+- [ ] Possibly an Android version and maybe an iOS version if it is requested.

-### Folder structure:
+### Folder Structure
 - **assets/ :** Storage for icons and other assets used throughout the project.
 - **assets/ :** Logos and artwork along with logos bundled in to the source code.
 - **crypto/ :** Cryptographic functions for hashing along with encryption and decryption.